Are you finally looking to launch that blog you’ve always wanted to talk about?

 They will add colour and spice to your posts.

-They will also break up the wall of text that tends to bore or strain the attentions of readers.
-If taking photos is not up your alley, then use high quality stock images from sources like Getty, Dreamstime and Gratisography.
+They will also break up the wall of text that tends to bore or strain the attention of readers.
+If taking photos is not up your alley, then use high-quality stock images from sources like Getty, Dreamstime and Gratisography.
 These site will allow you to use and post their photos with an attribution license.